JosephAugustine17/RedditCoin/index.md

 # Reddit score vs Trade Volume
+The reddit score for each crypto is the amount of times it was mentioned in a day.
+The trade volume is amount of transactions made with that crypto that same day.
+The following graph compares both side by side.
 - ##  Bitcoin
   <iframe src="https://josephaugustine17.github.io/RedditCoin/docs/assets/bitcoin_volume.html" style="width: 2500px; height: 800px; border: 0px"></iframe>
 - ## Vechain